rudderlabs/rudderstack-docs/destinations/crm/ometria.md

 Note that:

 * Event name must be provided in track call.
-* If `custom_fields` is not provided then Rudderstack will try to make that object with extra fields if provided, else it will be left empty.
+* `custom_fields` is mapped to the `properties` object in Ometria.
+If `custom_fields` is not provided, the non-default Ometria fields will be taken as custom fields.
 * `Timestamp` follows `ISO-8601`.
 If it is not in correct format, call will be dropped.
   {% endhint %}